 Make Links with Local Businesses

-Find your unique selling point, your work ethic and business acumen can help set you apart from the rest.
-Don’t be afraid to tell people about your achievements, your qualifications and the positive traits that you think a potential customer would look for in a dependable tradesman.
+Find your unique selling point; your work ethic and business acumen can help set you apart from the rest.
+Don’t be afraid to tell people about your achievements, qualifications, and the positive traits you think a potential customer would look for in a dependable tradesperson.

 Use Social Media

-The future is here and more than that, it’s free.
+The future is here, and more than that, it’s free.
 Use social media sites such as Twitter, Facebook and LinkedIn to advertise your work and connect with customers and businesses.
-Social media provides a quick and efficient way to stay in contact with customers and inform them of any offers or updates.
+In addition, social media provides a quick and efficient way to contact customers and inform them of any offers or updates.

-Always stay up to date with new legislation and laws and boost your knowledge by attending manufacturer training days.
+Always stay updated with new legislation and laws and boost your knowledge by attending manufacturer training days.
 Training courses set up by manufacturers can be cheap and very informative and a good marketing technique to show you have specialist knowledge.

 Become a Business Person

 Always act in a professional business manner.
-Treating customers with respect will go a long way to ensuring a strong relationship is built and loyal customers will often recommend you to others.
+Treating customers with respect will go a long way to building a solid relationship, and loyal customers will often recommend you to others.